adhocteam/ca-alert/research/ResearchDocumentation.md

  - Are there any ways you automatically get information about emergencies in your area?
  - (If not mentioned) What about Amber Alerts?
  - Do you use any services or tools you use to get emergency alerts?
 Which ones?
 How do they work for you?
- - (If no) Have you looked for services or tools to to get emergency alerts?
+ - (If no) Have you looked for services or tools to get emergency alerts?
  - Have you talked about emergency alerts with friends or family in the last few months?
 - Are there any ways that finding out about emergencies hasn’t quite worked for you?
  - How could those go better?